denten-books/plain-text/1-metaphor.md

 flickering torchlight, it is only because we, the designers, have not availed ourselves of better illumination: the science of the mimetic arts, poetics" [@laurel_brenda_interface_1986, 67].
-Laurel, who started her academic career in theater studies, went on to work for companies like Apple, Activision, Atari, and Sun Microsystems.
-Her work, cited in more than 120 technical patents, reminds us of the close link between poetics and the design of human-computer interaction.
+Laurel, who started her academic career in theater studies, went on to work for Apple, Activision, Atari, and Sun Microsystems among other companies.
+Her work, widely cited in technical literature, reminds us of the close connection between poetics and the design of human-computer interaction.
 It is all the more important today, as immersive computational environments begin to structure experience beyond the merely instrumental.
 Computers mediate in the interface between the public and the private, between art and politics, and between forces of capital and control.
 The simulacrum requires that we advance a reflective "science of the mimetic arts" lest we lose a sense of what Michael Taussig has called the space ulterior to mimesis [@taussig_mimesis_1993, 129-144].
 In other words, the suspension of disbelief must remain, as it was in Samuel Coleridge's original formulation, a *willful* act, containing further a "semblance of truth" required to animate the shadows of imagination [@coleridge_biographia_1917, 6-7].
 An involuntary or worse yet forced suspension of disbelief can only lead to total critical disempowerment.

 Before the 1980s, the dominant paradigm of interacting with machines was the dialog [@shaw_joss:_1964; @cameron_dialog:_1967; @gaines_timesharing_1986;